web3-storage/gendex/README.md

 Build block indexes for `bafyDAGRootCID`.

-Note: block indexes are keyed by _raw_ CID.
+Note: block indexes are keyed by base58btc multibase encoded multihash.
 They are [multi-index indexes](https://github.com/alanshaw/cardex#multi-index-index) that index the block _as well as_ it's links.

 Example: